 What are you doing to stay up-to-date in your field?
 To further develop your skills, knowledge and experience in your field?

-- Time to brush up on your skills?
-Learn a new one?
-Check out these sites for free resources from short videos to full courses.
+Time to brush up on your skills or learn a new one?
+Learning doesn’t end when you obtain your degree.
+Check out these sites for free resources from short videos to full courses:

-- On your resume, include a section “Professional Development” (probably at or near the end).
-Click here for some ideas.
+Include these activities on your resume, in a section titled “Professional Development” or something similar (probably at or near the end).